ryanrotz/interview-questions/readme.md

   * If so, what libraries have you used?
 * Explain "hoisting".
 * Describe event bubbling.
+** Event bubbling happens when there are nested items and you make a change to one of the items and the change is applied to all the events above it (the parents).
+It propagates up the DOM tree.
+A great example of this: https://codepen.io/fightingtheboss/pen/BNajOr

 * What's the difference between an "attribute" and a "property"?
 * Why is extending built-in JavaScript objects not a good idea?
 * What is the difference between `==` and `===`?